 Send Gmail emails with new abandoned carts in Shopify

 Promote new products

-I have to make a personal confession: While I love making things, I'm often very bad at promoting them.
-But to have a successful retail business, promotion is essential.
+To have a successful retail business, promotion is essential.
 How else are people going to know about all the great stuff you're selling?

 To save time and take the pain out of advertising your new products, these Zaps take new product information straight from your Shopify store, and automatically create new posts in all of your social media profiles.